2014 Euromaidan regional state administration occupations: 21–26 February

 Authorities in eastern and southern Ukraine began making preparations for possible assaults on RSA buildings on 21 February.
-Odessa remained barricaded with concrete, and Dnipropetrovsk with barbed wire, while Donetsk was reinforced with metal doors and Krivohrad with sandbags.
+Odesa remained barricaded with concrete, and Dnipropetrovsk with barbed wire, while Donetsk was reinforced with metal doors and Krivohrad with sandbags.

 On 22 February, Victor Yanukovych was effectively overthrown, marking the success of the 2014 Ukrainian revolution.
 The governors of Mykolayiv and Chernihiv resigned.
 The governor of Vinnytsia defected from Party of Regions.
 The governor of Kharkiv fled the country after being charged with separatism by the SBU; the RSA in Kharkiv was occupied by protesters wishing to examine his office.

 On 23 February, Zaporizhia RSA was occupied by 4,500 protesters, and the governor of Vinnytsia resigns from his post.

 On 24 February, the governor of Volyn resigned.
 Kharkiv was blockaded.
 Governor of Sumy resigns.
 Governor of Kyiv Oblast resigns.
 Cherkasy's regional council announced an extraordinary session to dismiss the governor of the RSA on the 25th.

 On 25 February, the governor of Cherkasy resigned.

 On 26 February, the governor of Kharkiv, Mikhail Dobkin, resigned.